The Limits of Consent: How Systemic Oppression and Trauma Undermine Eleanor Roosevelt’s Empowerment Ethic

 References

 [1] Amani, D. Z., Taqiyah, I., Iswinarti.
-(2024) Factors Influencing Inferiority Feelings: A Systematic Review.
-Journal of Scientific Research, Education, and Technology, 3(4), 1756–1766.
+(2024) Factors influencing inferiority feelings: a systematic review.
+Journal of Scientific Research, Education, and Technology, 3(4), 1756-1766.

-[2] Lamberson, K. A., Wester, K. L. (2018) Feelings of inferiority: A first attempt to define the construct empirically.
-The Journal of Individual Psychology, 74(2), 172–187.
+[2] Lamberson, K. A., Wester, K. L. (2018) Feelings of inferiority: A first attempt to define the construction empirically.
+The Journal of Individual Psychology, 74(2), 172-187.

-[4] Naderi, M., Rezapour-Mirsaleh, Y., Aryanpour, H. (2025) Mindfulness and Readiness to Change in Individuals with Substance Abuse: The Mediating Role of Self-Compassion and Striving to Compensate for Inferiority.
+[4] Naderi, M., Rezapour-Mirsaleh, Y., Aryanpour, H. (2025) Mindfulness and readiness to change in individuals with substance abuse: The mediating role of self-compassion and striving to compensate for inferiority.
 Substance Use & Misuse, 60(3), 356-367.

-[7] Merino, M., Tornero-Aguilera, J. F., Rubio-Zarapuz, A., Villanueva-Tobaldo, C. V., Martín-Rodríguez, A., Clemente-Suárez, V. J. (2024) Body perceptions and psychological well-being: a review of the impact of social media and physical measurements on self-esteem and mental health with a focus on body image satisfaction and its relationship with cultural and gender factors.
-In Healthcare, 12(14), 1396.
+[7] Merino, M., Tornero-Aguilera, J. F., Rubio-Zarapuz, A., Villanueva-Tobaldo, C. V., Martín-Rodríguez, A., Clemente-Suárez, V. J. (2024) Body perceptions and psychological well-being: A review of the impact of social media and physical measurements on self-esteem and mental health with a focus on body image satisfaction and its relationship with cultural and gender factors.
+Healthcare, 12(14), 1396.

 [10] Dweck, C. S., Goetz, T. E. (2018) Attributions and learned helplessness.
-In New directions in attribution research, 157-179.
+New Directions in Attribution Research, 157-179.

 Share and Cite

 Zhu, N. (2025) The Limits of Consent: How Systemic Oppression and Trauma Undermine Eleanor Roosevelt’s Empowerment Ethic.
-Journal of Social Development and History, 1(3), 5-9.
+Journal of Social Development and History, 1(3), 5-9. https://doi.org/10.71052/jsdh/SLNS3080

 Published